pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 This section applies ONLY in **Interactive Session Context**.
 The LLM MUST NOT follow Agent Execution Context in **Interactive Session Context**.

-After loading this context, and before the user provides a concrete task, the LLM MUST operationalize the full Operating Framework and then respond only with an initialization confirmation.
+After loading this context, and before the user provides a concrete task, the LLM MUST apply the Operating Framework as governing instruction context and then respond only with an initialization confirmation.

 The confirmation MUST:

-1. acknowledge that the Operating Framework is loaded and operationalized;
+1. acknowledge that the Operating Framework is loaded and applied;
 2. confirm the active operating roles;
 3. confirm the primary workflow objective;
 4. ask the user for: